 |Barlow's series-launching image.|

-Stephens had very little input on the show beyond being a creative consultant.
-Character designer Fil Barlow was responsible for most of the character and set designs.
-In fact, it was one of Barlow’s pitch pieces that prompted Discovery to finally move forward on the series.
+Character designer Fil Barlow was responsible for adapting most of the character and set designs, and in fact it was his rendition that helped sell the show to Discovery.
+Stephens was on hand as a creative consultant, overseeing all aspects of the production.
 Egyptologist Kasia Szpakowska provided reference material for Barlow to work off of in order to get the designs to feel as authentic as possible.
 Barlow’s designs also led to the running gag of Tut’s body parts either falling off or becoming separated from his body somehow.
-After Barlow’s 20-episode contract expired, he was fired and replaced by his student, Thomas Perkins, for the remainder of the series.
+After his 20-episode contract expired, Barlow was replaced by his student, Thomas Perkins, for the remainder of the series.

 |Set.
 And he looked like such a friendly guy.|